-Come with me, Ian, a bona fide local, to explore Dublin’s coastline on a fun and relaxed guided walk from Dún Laoghaire to Dalkey — and perhaps a little further to Killiney or the Islands.
+Come with me, Ian, a 4th generation local guide, to explore Dublin’s coastline on a relaxed walk from Dún Laoghaire to Dalkey — with options to continue to Killiney.

-This scenic route blends wide sea views with layers of history beneath your feet.
-As we follow the curve of the bay, the landscape reveals its story — from Wicklow granite that built harbours, homes and landmarks to the events behind the creation of Dún Laoghaire Harbour.
+This scenic route blends sea views with layers of history beneath your feet.
+As we follow the bay, the landscape reveals its story — from Wicklow granite that built harbours, homes and landmarks to the events behind Dún Laoghaire Harbour.

 Along the way, hear stories of maritime tragedy, Victorian ambition, and everyday life by the sea.
-Discover Dalkey’s past as a Viking trading settlement, tales of defence against Napoleon, and connections to Joyce, who found inspiration here.
+Discover Dalkey’s past as a Viking trading settlement, tales of defence against Napoleon, and connections to Joyce.

-This is a walk at an easy, friendly pace — with time to pause, take in the views, and enjoy the experience together.
+This is a friendly walk with time to pause and take in the views, ask questions, and enjoy the experience together.

-Flexible route with options for a swim, sauna, coffee, ice cream, or a pint — and plenty of chances to stop, chat, and soak up the atmosphere of Dublin’s unique coast.
+Flexible route with options for a swim, coffee, ice cream, or a pint — with plenty of chances to stop, chat, and soak up Dublin’s unique coastal atmosphere at an easy, enjoyable pace.

-Meet at the Harbour Plaza, in front of the Dun Laoghaire signage
+Meet at the Harbour Plaza, in front of the Dun Laoghaire signage.
+For anybody on a cruise ship, this is a 2 minute walk from the disembarkation point.

 Learn the history of Dun Laoghaire from King Laoghaire in the 5th century through Christianity with St. Patrick to the shipwrecks that led to the building of the harbour, the arrival of Ireland's first railway and the development of the town as a royal seaside resort to a modern cultural hub.